September 19: Today in Royal History

 Full name: Maria Anna Ricciarda Carolina Margherita Pia

 Maria Anna and her twin sister Maria Teresa were the daughters of Vittorio Emanuele I, King of Sardinia and Duke of Savoy.
 In February 1831, Maria Anna married Emperor Ferdinand I of Austria.
 The marriage was childless and probably never consummated, but the couple remained devoted to each other.
-Emperor Ferdinand suffered from a number of ailments including epilepsy and hydrocephalus.
+Emperor Ferdinand suffered from several ailments including epilepsy and hydrocephalus.
 He was considered incapable of ruling although he kept a coherent diary.

 Unofficial Royalty: Maria Anna of Savoy, Empress of Austria